What New Parents Need to Know About Filing Taxes in 2025

 Source: IRS

-As head of household, you also get to use more favorable tax brackets, which could save you even more on taxes.
+In addition to having a more generous standard deduction, head of household status also means more favorable tax brackets, which can help save even more on taxes.

 Head of household status requires that you claim at least one qualifying dependent.
-If you are not married to your child's other parent, only one of you may claim the child on your tax return.
-The IRS has tiebreaker rules to help determine which parent claims a dependent child, if you need help deciding which parent will claim the dependent.
+If you aren't married to your child's other parent, only one of you may claim the child.
+The IRS has tiebreaker rules to help determine which parent claims a dependent child, if you need help deciding which parent can claim a dependent on their tax return.

 If you're married, your filing status doesn't change with the birth or adoption of a child.